Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 The above loop types have some things to watch out for.
 One is that there can be unsuspected extra properties on arrays and objects, that your for-in/on/each loop will hand you.
 You may have to take precautions that you only iterate over the conventional "iterable" elements, ie. in the case of an array the elements arr[0] to arr[last].
 That's if you just want to do conventional processing on array/object data.

 However on other occasions you may want to see everything that's there, to do fancy stuff with object-oriented dynamic design.
 Then you can let the loops show you the works.
-All this is beyond the scope of this tut (and my knowledge :=)
+All this is beyond the scope of this tut.

 You will probably not need these loop types in p5.js.
 (These are not the loops you're looking for ...)

-[A readable blog on forEach](https://thejsguy.com/2016/07/30/javascript-for-loop-vs-array-foreach.html) (He's grabbed a great URL there, "thejsguy.com", damn).
+[A readable blog on forEach](https://thejsguy.com/2016/07/30/javascript-for-loop-vs-array-foreach.html) (He's grabbed a great URL there, "thejsguy.com").

 ## Functions

 A function is a unit of reusable code, which can be invoked or "called" many times, possibly with different input values.
 They are a key part of any language.
 Functions help structure and organize your code: self-contained processes and computations can be neatly isolated in a function.

-Functions are kind of named after mathematical functions: f(x) = x * x.
+Functions are named after mathematical functions: f(x) = x * x.
 In JavaScript this would become `function square(x) { return (x * x); }`

 Other languages can use terms like "subroutine" or "procedure" to describe a function.
 Fortran IV used to provide SUBROUTINE which returned no value, and FUNCTION which did return a value.
-In modern languages a "function" can return or not return a value just as you wish, and you can also use or ignore the return value afterwards as you wish.
+In modern languages a "function" can return or not return a value just as you wish, and you can also use or ignore the return value afterwards.

 A neatly self-contained function can be replaced with a better version at a future time: a standard example would be a "sorting" function.
 With low numbers of test data items that need to be sorted into order in some sort() function, a simple "bubble sort" might be fine.
 This runs in O(N2), which is academic speak for "Order N squared", meaning the time to sort a list of N items is approximately proportional to N squared.
-This goes up quite rapidly, but it's not going to be a problem until N reaches high numbers, maybe thousands to millions.
+This goes up quite rapidly, but it's not going to be a problem until N reaches high numbers, maybe thousands or tens of thousands.

-When you need to sort billions of things, you might need to replace your sort() function with a more sophisticated multi-phase tree/bucket/heap/shell sort, which can be O(n Log n) or better.
+When you need to sort millions of things, you might need to replace your sort() function with a more sophisticated multi-phase tree/bucket/heap/shell sort, which can be O(n Log n) or better.
 Just change your sort function !  [\[full monty\]](https://en.wikipedia.org/wiki/Sorting_algorithm) [\[JavaScript monty\]](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)

 Here's a list of simple function examples: